 All of the above are part of our health insurance plan.

-Every single-stall restroom in the building has been converted to all-gender restrooms and are are identified with appropriate signage.
+All single-stall restrooms in the building have been converted to all-gender restrooms and are identified with appropriate signage.

 W&L Law’s LGBTQ+ student organization is called OutLaw.
 OutLaw’s mission is to unite LGBTQ+ law students, faculty, community members, and allies to promote diversity, inclusion, intersectionality, and support for queer issues.
 The organization welcomes participation and support from people of all different identities, viewpoints, and backgrounds who support the dignity and equality of LGBTQ+ individuals.
 We further this mission by sponsoring social and educational events at W&L Law, such as bringing in speakers to talk about LGBTQ+ law-related issues, hosting school-wide social events and fundraisers, and providing socials for queer students and OutLaw members.
 We have also sent OutLaw members to LGBTQ+ events and conferences outside the law school.
 For example, OutLaw members have attended the LGBT Bar’s Lavender Law Conference and Career Fair, creating meaningful connections within the queer legal community.
 We additionally work to connect current students with W&L alumni who identify as LGBTQ+ or allies.